 - Send weekly partner email to site teachers and staff about upcoming lesson

-Work closely with the team to further the mission and vision of PtS by creating quality programs and vibrant growing spaces
+- Work closely with the E.D. to further the mission and vision of PtS by creating quality programs and vibrant growing spaces

 - Passion, integrity, positive attitude and mission-driven work ethic

 - Adaptable and innovative approach to hands-on lesson facilitation